 The Durafast is best for lady surfers who want reliable coverage for every surf.
-It features a moderate to entire coverage top and bottom with sleek straps and adjustable drawcord waist.
-Now, that’s one thing we crossed off from the Do list above.
+It features a moderate to entire coverage top and bottom, sleek straps, and an adjustable drawcord waist.
+Now, that’s one thing we crossed from the Do list above.

-Designed with practicality in mind, this surf bikini is perfect for the surfer with simple taste.
+This surf bikini is designed with practicality in mind and is perfect for the surfer with a simple taste.
 Both top and bottom come in simple black, navy, and royal color options with no pattern but an excellent strappy design.
-This is to allow the wearer to mix and match it with other clothing pieces.
+This allows the wearer to mix and match it with other clothing pieces.

 Professionals have tested the Durafast in professional and recreational events and have proven its advantage over other brands.
 In addition, these surf bikinis are made from TYR’s patented textile, Durafast One, which dries quickly and lasts for a long time.

 |Lasts 20 times longer than other brands||Lacks support for the busty wearer|